Arran Fernandez: Academic career

 In September 2018, having completed master's and doctoral degrees at the University of Cambridge, Fernandez joined the faculty of the Eastern Mediterranean University in Northern Cyprus as an assistant professor of mathematics, where in 2022 he became an associate professor.
-His main research areas are in fractional calculus and analytic number theory.
+He also spent one academic year at Sultan Qaboos University in Oman, also as an associate professor of mathematics.